aaml-analytics/mof-explorer/docs/index.md

 <p>
   <img width="450" height="250" src="https://raw.githubusercontent.com/aaml-analytics/mof-explorer/master/MkDocs/2d-anim.png">
 </p>
-The 2D Animation Environment provides a 2, 3, and 4 Dimensional variable environment to explore specific structures against an animation frame of choice to find the best materials for the users applications.
+The 2D Animation Environment provides a 2, 3, and 4 Dimensional variable environments to explore specific structures against an animation frame of choice to find the best materials for the user's applications.
 Pressing the ‘2’, ‘3’, ‘4’ tab plots a 2D, 3D and 4D variable environment respectively.
 Populate ALL the dropdowns to produce your plot.
 The tab of the dashboard will be ‘Updating…’ and then return to ‘Dash’ once your command has been fully executed.
 Clicking Play and pause will play and pause your animation respectively.
 You can also use the slider to pause the animation at a specific frame.

 #### **Zoom in animation tools**
-Double clicking on one structure will result in the plot focussing on said single structure.
+Double-clicking on one structure will result in the plot focussing on a said single structure.
 Running the animation will allow you to see the focussed structure during the animation frame.
 To return the standard plot double click the plot.
 <p>
   <img width="300" height="250" src="https://raw.githubusercontent.com/aaml-analytics/mof-explorer/master/MkDocs/zoom-tool.png">
 </p>
 ***Figure 13: Zoom in tool***

 ### **3D Animation Environment**
-The 3D Animation Environment provides a 5-Dimensional variable environment to explore specific structures against an animation frame of choice to find the best materials for the users applications.
+The 3D Animation Environment provides a 5-Dimensional variable environment to explore specific structures against an animation frame of choice to find the best materials for the user's applications.
 Populate ALL the dropdowns to produce your plot.
 The tab of the dashboard will be ‘Updating…’ and then return to ‘Dash’ once your command has been fully executed.
 Clicking Play and pause will play and pause your animation respectively.
 You can also use the slider to pause the animation at a specific frame.
 <p>
   <img width="450" height="250" src="https://raw.githubusercontent.com/aaml-analytics/mof-explorer/master/MkDocs/3d-anim.png">
 </p>

 ## **MOF Data Filtering**
-Using the sorting and filtering data table, users are able to filter variables from their dataset to produce plots of their preference.
-All variables in the users dataset can be sorted, filtered and deleted in the interactive data table.
+Using the sorting and filtering data table, users can filter variables from their dataset to produce plots of their preference.
+All variables in the user's dataset can be sorted, filtered and deleted in the interactive data table.
 The user can select and delete certain columns according to their preference.
 The arguments that the data table can take are specified below.
-After filtering there are options to choose a logarithmic or linear axis scale, and choose a color scale of choice from the viridis color palette.
+After filtering there are options to choose a logarithmic or linear axis scale, and choose a color scale of choice from the Viridis color palette.
 #### **Interactive data table**
 <p>
   <img width="500" height="250" src="https://raw.githubusercontent.com/aaml-analytics/mof-explorer/master/MkDocs/data-filtering.png">
 </p>
 ***Figure 14: Interactive Data table *** <br>
-Populate ALL the dropdowns and radio items to produce your plot.
+Populate ALL dropdowns and radio items to produce your plot.
 The tab of the dashboard will be ‘Updating…’ and then return to ‘Dash’ once your command has been fully executed.
+The heading tab will also fade in color and return to its original color once the app has computed user inputs.

 #### **Filtering plots using the data table**
 The syntax for the data table can be seen in table 2.
 These criteria will filter both the data table that is present but also filter the data on your plot.
 For example, figure 15 shows the reproduced plot when the ‘Pressure’ column has the argument ‘>50’ and the ‘Family’ column has the argument ‘ZIF’.
-X and Y axis are linear and the ‘Plasma’ color scale is chosen.
+X and Y axis is linear and the ‘Plasma’ color scale is chosen.
 <p>
   <img width="280" height="220" src="https://raw.githubusercontent.com/aaml-analytics/mof-explorer/master/MkDocs/data-table-plot.png">
 </p>